Sage-Bionetworks/GwtVisualizationWrappers/README.md

 java -jar compiler.jar --language_in ECMASCRIPT5_STRICT cytoscape.js --js_output_file 2.4.2-cytoscape.closurecompiled.js
 4. Add js as a TextResource (see CytoscapeJsClientBundle)
 5. Create the EntryPoint to the module (that loads any small shared resources up front).
-6. Create versioned visualization java object, that lazily loads the correct js resource and deals with exported variables.
+6. Create versioned visualization java object, that lazily loads the correct js resource and deals with version collisions.
 See CytoscapeGraph242.